A New Chapter for Bika, and a Separate Path for Buda

 - can we finish one more module?

-- can we postpone admitting that the path itself has changed?
+- can we postpone admitting that the resource focus has changed?

 We asked ourselves those questions for a long time.

-Put simply: continuing to invest most of our energy into Bika was no longer the most honest choice.
+Put simply: continuing to put every new product direction into Bika was no longer the most honest choice.

 Not because Bika had no value.